-Discipline Specific pathway courses:
+Displace Specific pathway courses:

-Discipline Specific Pathway Courses are the courses designed by each Board of Studies.
-These Courses are intended to provide the students with an opportunity to pursue in depth study of a particular subject at different level of proficiency depending up on the level of courses and number of credits earned at different levels.

-- The Discipline Specific Pathway courses are arranged at different levels starting from Level 100, which is the foundation level to level 700 above, which is the PhD level courses. - The classification of the level of Pathway courses are described as follows : - Level 100-199 are Foundation / introductory courses and Level 200-299 are the Intermediate-level courses. - Level 300-399 corresponds to Higher-level courses which are the mandatory level of courses to obtain a Major /Additional Major/Minor Degrees and 400-499 Advanced courses which include the specialisation level courses /advanced practicum courses or first year PG level courses. - 500-599 are Courses at first-year Master's degree level for a 2-year Master's degree programme. - 600-699 are Courses at second-year Master's degree level for a 2-year Master's degree programme - 700-799 and above Courses are limited to doctoral students of that particular discipline. - The students should move vertically on these pathways and earn certain number of credits in each level to ensure certain level of proficiency. - If a student wishes to choose a discipline pathway for his Major, then he /she should earn 68 credits from that pathway with a minimum of 8 credits at level 100-199 and 24 credits from level 200-299 and 36 credits from level 300-399, then he / she shall be eligible for a major in that discipline. - Further, if a student earns a minimum of 20 credits at the level 400-499 and if he/she completed successfully a 12 credits project or 3 additional papers equivalent to 12 credits at the level 500 -599 or above in that discipline pathway, then he/she is eligible to get an honours degree in that discipline. - If a student wishes to choose a pathway for his minor specialisation, then he or she will get a mention in the certificate of his/her minor pathway, if he/she successfully completes 12 credits in that pathway, provided out of which at least 4 credits shall be from level 100-199 and 4 credits shall be at level 200-299. - He/ she will get an additional minor degree in that particular discipline if he/ she successfully completes 34 credits in that discipline with at least 8 credits from level 100-199 and 8 credits can be at level 200-299 and 12 credits shall be from level 300-

-399. The rest of the credits he/she can be obtain either from the discipline specific pathway courses /discipline specific skill/value addition courses from that discipline.
+- Discipline Specific Pathway Courses are the courses designed by each board of studies.
+These Courses are intend to provide the students with an opportunity to pursue in depth study of a particular subject at different level of proficiency depending up on the level of courses and number of credits earned at different levels. - The Discipline Specific Pathway courses are arranged at different levels starting from Level 100 which is the foundation level to level 700 above which is the PhD level courses. - The classification of the level of Pathway courses are described as follows : - Level 100-199 are : Foundation / introductory courses and Level 200-299 are the Intermediatelevel courses - level 300-399 corresponds to Higher-level courses which are the mandatory level of courses to obtain a major /Additional Major/minor Degrees. and 400-499 Advanced courses which includes the specialization level courses /advanced practicum curses or first yer PG level courses, - 500-599: Courses at first-year Master's degree level for a 2-year Master's degree programme - 600-699: Courses at second-year Master's degree level for a 2-year Master's degree programme 700-799 and above Courses limited to doctoral students of that particular discipline. - The students should move vertically on these pathway and earn certain number of credits in each level to ensure certain level of proficiency. - If a student wish to choose a discipline pathway for his major then he /she should earn 68 credits from that pathway with a minimum of 8 credits at level 100-199 and 24 credits from level 200-299 and 36 credits from level 300-399 then he / she shall be eligible for a major in that discipline. - Further if a student earns a minimum of 20 credits at the level 400-499 and if he/she completed successfully a 12 credits project or 3 additional papers equivalent to 12 credits at the level 500 599 or above in that discipline pathway then he/she is eligible to get an honors degree in that discipline. - If a student wish to choose a pathway for his minor specialization then he or she will get a mention of his/her minor pathway if he/she successfully complete 12 credits in that pathway provided out of which at least 4 credit shall be from level 100-199 and 4 credits shall be at level 200-299. - He/She will get an additional minor degree in that particular discipline if he/ she successfully complete 34 credits in that discipline with at least 8 credits from 100-199 and 8 credits can be at level 200-299 and 12 credits shall be from level 300-399, Rest of the credits he/she can be obtain either from the discipline specific pathway courses /Discipline specific Skill/value addition courses from that discipline.